hashicorp/vault-plugin-database-redis/README.md

 This project uses the database plugin interface introduced in Vault version 0.7.1.

 The plugin supports the generation of static and dynamic user roles and root credential rotation in a standalone REDIS server or a REDIS cluster for REDIS 6.0 and above.
-REDIS Sentinel support has not bee tested.
+REDIS Sentinel is not supported at this time.

 ## Build